qgis/QGIS-Documentation/user_guide/plugins/plugins_openstreetmap.rst

 To load data from a file use the |osm_load|:guilabel:`Load OSM from file` icon.
 If there is no such button, maybe someone disabled OpenStreetMap toolbar in your QGIS installation.
-You can enable it again selecting :menuselection:`Settings --> Toolbars --> OpenStreetMap` .
+You can enable it again selecting :menuselection:`Settings --> Toolbars --> OpenStreetMap -->`.

 .. _`plugins/plugins_openstreetmap/osmloaddialog`:

 .. figure:: img/en/plugins_openstreetmap/osmloaddialog.png
-   :align: centre
+   :align: center
    :width: 30em

    Load OSM data dialog

 The purpose of its elements is explained below.